adhuliya/ajit-toolchain/README.md

 ## Building and Installation

-First set AJIT_HOME environment variable to the directory this README.md file is in.
-This is AJIT_HOME.
+First set `AJIT_HOME` environment variable to the directory this README.md file is in.
+This is `AJIT_HOME`.
 (Or run `source ./ajit_home_env` from this directory)